 Central Market, Denver

-This newly opened food hall and “culinary emporium” is a tantalizing place to forage for a picnic.
+This well-loved food hall and “culinary emporium” is a tantalizing place to forage for a picnic.
 Stock up on fruits and veggies from the greengrocer, sandwiches and take-out pizzas with toppings like local sausage and roasted garlic.

 The Butcher & The Baker, Telluride